How to effectively do Staff Workload Management?

 Why is Staff Workload Management important?

 The recent Anatomy Of Work Global Index survey found that 80% of workers felt overworked and close to burnout.
 This is a very real problem and underlines the importance of distributing and managing work fairly across your team.
 That way, you can ensure you’re maximising performance, quality, and engagement without leaving staff feeling overwhelmed.
-To help with what can be a tricky skill to get right, we’ve pulled together some suggestions for you below on how to effectively manage staff workload.
+To help with what can be a tricky skill to get right, we’ve pulled together some suggestions for you below on how to manage staff workload effectively.

 Staff Workload Management – Assess the current workload